gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 mount certificates as described in
 [**Use Docker In Docker Workflow with Docker executor**](https://docs.gitlab.com/ee/ci/docker/using_docker_build.html#use-docker-in-docker-workflow-with-docker-executor)

-### Not supplying Git

-Do *not* try to use an image that doesn't supply Git and add the `GIT_STRATEGY=none` environment variable for a job that you think doesn't need to do a fetch or clone.
-Because Pods are ephemeral and do not keep state of previously run jobs your checked out code will not exist in both the build and the Docker service container.
-Errors you might run into are things like `could not find git binary` and the Docker service complaining that it cannot follow some symlinks into your build context because of the missing code.

 ### Resource separation

 In both the `docker:dind` and `/var/run/docker.sock` cases the Docker daemon